manorrock/azure-examples/appservice/tomcat-app-insights/README.md

   -->

+## Build the web application

+The first step is to build the WAR file using the command line below:

 ```shell
   mvn clean install
 ```

 ## Deploy the web application on the managed Tomcat

-To deploy the example use the following command lines:
+To deploy the web application use the following command lines:

 ```shell
   export APPSERVICE_TOMCAT_APP_INSIGHTS=appservice-tomcat-app-insights-$RANDOM